onewithhammer/web-driver-io-tutorial/README.md

 | cssValidation1.js     | Example how to validate several CSS properties
 | saucelabs.js          | Example how to use cloud based test site (saucelabs)
 | gruntSauceLabs.js     | Example how to use grunt + grunt-webdriver + saucelabs
+| Gruntfile.js          | Example Gruntfile with grunt-webdriver and 3 browser/OS configs

 ## TEST